valkey-io/valkey-doc/docs/management/sentinel.md

 solution since the current system avoids issues in case the process is just suspended or not executed by the scheduler for a long time.

-**A note about the word slave used in this man page**: Starting with Redis OSS 5, if not for backward compatibility, the Redis project no longer uses the word slave.
+**A note about the word slave used in this man page**: Starting with Valkey OSS 5, if not for backward compatibility, the Valkey project no longer uses the word slave.
 Unfortunately in this command the word slave is part of the protocol, so we'll be able to remove such occurrences only when this API will be naturally deprecated.